io-fault/python/time/documentation/usage.rst

 Tracking Arbitrary Units over Time
 ==================================

-Using the same underlying functionality as :py:meth:`rhythm.lib.clock.delta`, the :py:mod:`rhythm.libflow` module provides tools for tracking units over time for a set of objects.
+Using the same underlying functionality as :py:meth:`.rhythm.lib.clock.delta`, the :py:mod:`.rhythm.libflow` module provides tools for tracking units over time for a set of objects.

-Instances of the :py:class:`rhythm.libflow.Radar` class manage the tracked units over a period of time for a given set of objects.
+Instances of the :py:class:`.rhythm.libflow.Radar` class manage the tracked units over a period of time for a given set of objects.
 It keeps records of the given units associated with the amount of time that has elapsed since the last record was made.
 The time deltas are ultimately collected using the system's